 - Place the tractor on a level surface and engage the parking brake.
 Stop the tractor engine and remove the ignition key. - Clean the area around the oil fill cap and fill tube to prevent debris from entering the crankcase. - Remove the oil fill cap/dipstick from the oil fill tube and SLOWLY pour oil into the oil fill tube.
-Do NOT pour more than 6 oz. of oil at a time without first stopping and re-checking the oil level. - Fill the crankcase until the oil level reaches the FULL mark on the dipstick.
-See Figure at left.
-Refer viscosity chart above for information regarding the proper type of oil to add to the crankcase.
+Do NOT pour more than 6 oz. of oil at a time without first stopping and re-checking the oil level. - Fill the crankcase until the oil level reaches the full

+(F) mark on the dipstick.
+See Figure above.
+Refer to the oil viscosity chart earlier in this section for information regarding the proper type of oil to add to the crankcase.